ncsa/docker_puppet/README.md

 ### Preparation (Production use-case only)
 > Installation for production use means puppet agent will run on separate nodes
-> that will communicate with the puppet master over the network (as opposed to
+> that will communicate with the puppet server over the network (as opposed to
 > a testing install where-in all traffic will remain on the localhost.)
 > For more information, see the "Provisioning" section of
 > https://github.com/puppetlabs/pupperware